CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/PciSwitch.md

 `func (o *PciSwitch) UnsetComputeBoard()`

 UnsetComputeBoard ensures that no value is present for ComputeBoard, not even an explicit nil
+### GetEquipmentExpanderModule

+`func (o *PciSwitch) GetEquipmentExpanderModule() EquipmentExpanderModuleRelationship`

+GetEquipmentExpanderModule returns the EquipmentExpanderModule field if non-nil, zero value otherwise.

+### GetEquipmentExpanderModuleOk

+`func (o *PciSwitch) GetEquipmentExpanderModuleOk() (*EquipmentExpanderModuleRelationship, bool)`

+GetEquipmentExpanderModuleOk returns a tuple with the EquipmentExpanderModule field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEquipmentExpanderModule

+`func (o *PciSwitch) SetEquipmentExpanderModule(v EquipmentExpanderModuleRelationship)`

+SetEquipmentExpanderModule sets EquipmentExpanderModule field to given value.

+### HasEquipmentExpanderModule

+`func (o *PciSwitch) HasEquipmentExpanderModule() bool`

+HasEquipmentExpanderModule returns a boolean if a field has been set.

+### SetEquipmentExpanderModuleNil

+`func (o *PciSwitch) SetEquipmentExpanderModuleNil(b bool)`

+ SetEquipmentExpanderModuleNil sets the value for EquipmentExpanderModule to be an explicit nil

+### UnsetEquipmentExpanderModule
+`func (o *PciSwitch) UnsetEquipmentExpanderModule()`

+UnsetEquipmentExpanderModule ensures that no value is present for EquipmentExpanderModule, not even an explicit nil
 ### GetInventoryDeviceInfo

 `func (o *PciSwitch) GetInventoryDeviceInfo() InventoryDeviceInfoRelationship`